Miriam R. Malaquias is the author of the number one Tanzanian cookbook; Taste of Tanzania: Modern Swahili Recipes For The West.

 African cuisine, Miriam says, varies from country to country.
 East African recipes, for example, embrace the food of the many cultures that colonized them – Indian, Portuguese, Arab and English.
 North Africa mixes African and Arab cuisine.
 South Africa combines European and African cooking.

-You do not need to know this about Miriam
+You do not need to know this about Miriam:

 - She is fluent in Swahili and English.
-Her first Language is Swahili

 - She was born in Dar – Es – Salaam, Tanzania.

-- Her late father was a Mathematician /Educator, retired from UNICEF / UNESCO where he worked for over ten years, as Education Advisor for East, Central, and Southern African Countries; he was born in Mbinga District (Matengo tribe), and her Mother (a retired Primary School English and Math teacher), is from Songea (Ngoni tribe); both parents are from Ruvuma Region, Southern Tanzania.
+- Her late father was a Mathematician /Educator, retired from UNICEF / UNESCO Nairobi, Kenya; where he worked for over ten years, as Education Advisor for East, Central, and Southern African Countries; he was born in Mbinga District (Matengo tribe), and her Mother (a retired Primary School English and Math teacher), is from Songea (Ngoni tribe); both parents are from Ruvuma Region, Southern Tanzania.

 - Miriam is blessed with one child (daughter).

 - When she is outside her home, she is an extrovert.
 Once she is at her home, she is introvert; she does not like phone calls, or disturbance from outside.
+Never go out unless is with family.